syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to access calculated value of a formula in different forms in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/Types%20of%20Calculated%20Value).

 N> Calculated value for external reference formulas can be evaluated in XlsIO.

 ## Applying Argument Separators Based on Cultures